 Prescription medications are dispensed only by the clinic.
 VES uses Kroger Pharmacy at 4119 Boonsboro Road for all pharmaceutical needs.
 Kroger Pharmacy also administers Influenza vaccines in the fall for those students with signed permission from their parents.

-The VES Counseling office offers counseling for students and crisis consultation.
+The VES Counseling office offers short-term counseling for students and crisis consultation.
 With a counselor’s assistance, a student can discuss concerns big or small, identify issues before they escalate—allowing for greater freedom when evaluating and choosing options—and decide upon appropriate follow-up, if needed.
-The counseling is confidential and information may not be released without the student’s permission, unless the welfare of the school community or the student is at risk.
+The counseling is confidential, and information may not be released without the student’s permission, unless the welfare of the school community or the student is at risk.
 The office also assists in making mental health referrals to on- and off-campus resources, when needed to support a student.